jvirico/sift-feature-matching/README.md

 1. Load two frames of a scene.
     - Images are converted to gray scale to ease computation
-2. Computetion of Points Of Interest (PoIs) detection and description.
+2. Computation of Points Of Interest (PoIs) detection and description.
     - We compute PoI Detection using SIFT and PoI Description also using SIFT, alternatively we could choose a different method for PoI detection and PoI description respectively, such as SIFT, SURF, KAZE, Difference of Hessian, K.. for PoI detection, and SIFT, SURF, DSP-SIFT, KAZE... for PoI description.
 3. Look for PoI matching in both frames [1][2].
     - We can use different methods that will be dependant on the PoI descriptor we use.
 For this example implementation we use two methods, a brute force approach using cv2.BFMatcher, and a nearest neighbour approach called FLANN, using cv2.FlannBasedMatcher.
 However, the state-of-the-art in feature matching offer more sophisticated approaches like the one in [2].

 ## Data
-A here created dataset that consists of a moving camera around an office desktop that contains several objects such as a PC screen, and books, is used for the experiment.
+A here created dataset that consists of a moving camera around an office desktop that contains several objects such as a PC screen, and books, is used for the experiment, see sample frame in Fig. 1.

 <img src="./data/Scene2/20200613_181153.jpg" alt="drawing" width="600"/>
 Fig. 1.
 Sample frame of scene.